-

 The maximum daily dose for adult patients should not exceed 1200 mg.

-In acute cerebrovascular accident, Mexidol® is used in the first 10-14 days intravenously drip (through a dropper) 200-500 mg 2-4 times a day, then intramuscularly 200-250 mg 2-3 times a day for 2 weeks, After that, taking Mexidol® in the form of tablets is recommended.
+In acute cerebrovascular accidents, Mexidol® is used for the first 10-14 days intravenously by drip (via a dropper) at 200-500 mg 2-4 times a day, then intramuscularly at 200-250 mg 2-3 times a day for 2 weeks, after which it is recommended to take Mexidol® in tablet form.

-In craniocre injury and the consequences of traumatic brain injuries, Mexidol® is used for 10-15 days intravenously dropped 200-500 mg 2-4 times a day, after which the transition to the tablet form of the drug is recommended.
+In case of traumatic brain injury and consequences of traumatic brain injury, Mexidol® is used for 10-15 days intravenously by drip at 200-500 mg 2-4 times a day, after which it is recommended to switch to the tablet form of the drug.

-In acute myocardial infarction as part of complex therapy, Mexidol® is administered intravenously or intramuscularly for 14 days against the background of traditional therapy for myocardial infarction.
+In acute myocardial infarction, as part of complex therapy, Mexidol® is administered intravenously or intramuscularly for 14 days against the background of traditional therapy for myocardial infarction.

 Route (or mode) of administration